sequenceiq/blog/source/_posts/2014-07-13-schedulers-part-1.markdown

 It works in FIFO order, but I'll elaborate on it in the `NODE_UPDATE` part.
 ### APP_ATTEMPT_REMOVED
 On `AppAttemptRemovedSchedulerEvent` the scheduler cleans up after the application.
 Releases all the allocated, acquired, running containers
-(In case of `ApplicationMaster` restart the running containers won't get killed), releases all reserved containers, cleans up pending requests and informs the queues.
+(in case of `ApplicationMaster` restart the running containers won't get killed), releases all reserved containers, cleans up pending requests and informs the queues.
 ```
 rmapp.RMAppImpl (RMAppImpl.java:handle(639)) - application_1405323437551_0001 State change from FINISHING to FINISHED